Security and privacy

 - Fingerprint or biometrics on Android

-- PIN, pattern, or system passcode as fallback, if the platform supports it
+- System PIN, pattern, or passcode as a fallback, if the platform allows it

 This protects physical access to the device.
-It doesn't replace the encryption password -- they're separate layers.
+It doesn't replace the encryption password — they're different layers.

 Your data is yours

-From Settings > Export data you can download your information as Excel files:
+From Settings → Export data you can download your information in Excel files:

 | Export | Contents |